 According to the American Academy of Ophthalmology, as many as 43 million Americans will develop age-related eye diseases by 2020.
-This prediction continues to increase yearly, as the baby boomer generation grows older and such conditions as cataracts, glaucoma, and macular degeneration become more prevalent.
+This prediction continues to increase yearly, as the baby boomer generation grows older and such conditions like cataracts, glaucoma, and macular degeneration become more prevalent.

 Combat these staggering statistics and take these important precautions to ensure healthy eyes for future years:

 The sun’s ultraviolet (UV) rays can speed up cataract development.
 Cataracts are an age-related clouding of the lens that negatively affects vision.
 Sunglasses are your eyes’ greatest protective barrier from exposure to UV rays.
 Be sure to look for sunglasses with 100 percent blockage from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
 Whether purchasing sunglasses or reading sunglasses choose close-fitting, wrap-around frames that block stray sunlight from reaching your eyes at all angles.
 Sport and polarized sunglasses are great alternatives for people who spend a lot of time outdoors working in the yard, driving, or participating in physical activity.

 Precaution #2: Assess Your UV Risk

 Your susceptibility to eye damage increases every time you step outside.
 Assess your UV risk based on the following factors: